wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### Boolean

-The `Boolean` scalar type represents `true` or `false`.
+The <code>Boolean</code> scalar type represents <code>true</code> or <code>false</code>.

 ### Float

-The `Float` scalar type represents signed double-precision fractional values as specified by [IEEE 754](https://en.wikipedia.org/wiki/IEEE_floating_point).
+The <code>Float</code> scalar type represents signed double-precision fractional values as specified by [IEEE 754](https://en.wikipedia.org/wiki/IEEE_floating_point).

 ### ID

-The `ID` scalar type represents a unique identifier, often used to refetch an object or as key for a cache.
+The <code>ID</code> scalar type represents a unique identifier, often used to refetch an object or as key for a cache.
 The ID type appears in a JSON response as a String; however, it is not intended to be human-readable.
-When expected as an input type, any string (such as `"4"`) or integer (such as `4`) input value will be accepted as an ID.
+When expected as an input type, any string (such as <code>"4"</code>) or integer (such as <code>4</code>) input value will be accepted as an ID.

 ### Int

-The `Int` scalar type represents non-fractional signed whole numeric values.
+The <code>Int</code> scalar type represents non-fractional signed whole numeric values.
 Int can represent values between -(2^31) and 2^31 - 1.

 ### String

-The `String` scalar type represents textual data, represented as UTF-8 character sequences.
+The <code>String</code> scalar type represents textual data, represented as UTF-8 character sequences.
 The String type is most often used by GraphQL to represent free-form human-readable text.